amandabee/fundamentals-of-numeracy/lecture/numeracy.md

 <span class="fragment">*and then round off!*</span>
+--v--
+## Comparisons

+From the NYT Style Book, per Sarah Cohen:
+> **times less, times more**.
+Writers who speak of three times more or three times faster often mean “multiplied by 3,” but precise readers are likely to understand the meaning as “multiplied by 4”: the original quantity or speed, plus three more times.
+For clarity, avoid times more, times faster, times bigger, etc. Write four times as much (or as fast, etc.).
+And do not write times less or times smaller (or things like times as thin or times as short).
+A quantity can decrease only one time before disappearing, and then there is nothing left to decrease further.
+Make it one-third as much (or as tall, or as fast).

 -----
 ## More Resources
 It takes more than numeracy and some skepticism to cover numbers stories.
 Sarah Cohen's [Numbers in the Newsroom](http://www.worldcat.org/oclc/48822382) is a great primer on a range of numbers-driven stories.
 She goes well beyond the basics of language and calculation, deep into property taxes, school rankings, and economic forecasts.